Se habla español

 The time-honored method to hunt for leaks is to spray the tire with soapy water (try 20% detergent to keep it a little denser) and watch for bubbles, especially in the suspect areas listed above.
 Try this while your tires have full air pressure and are still heated from driving.
 Removing your wheels and submerging your wheel and tire set in a water bucket usually reveals the leak.

-Sometimes, your slow-leak tire might only lose air when you are driving.
-You might have a pinhole puncture so tiny it does not even widen enough to let out air until your tire heats when it goes on the road.
+Sometimes, your slow-leak tire only loses air when you are driving.
+You might have a pinhole puncture so tiny that it does not even widen enough to let out air until your tire heats when it goes on the road.
 That temporarily expands the pinhole’s size and increases the tire air pressure to push out more forcefully.

 Why Tires Lose Air and How to Solve It?